Injector

 An injector is a system of ducting and nozzles used to direct the flow of a high-pressure fluid in such a way that a lower pressure fluid is entrained in the jet and carried through a duct to a region of higher pressure.
 It is a fluid-dynamic pump with no moving parts except a valve to control inlet flow.

-A steam injector is a typical application of the principle used to deliver cold water to a boiler against its own pressure, using its own live or exhaust steam, replacing any mechanical pump.
-When first developed, its operation was intriguing because it seemed paradoxical, almost like perpetual motion, but it was later explained using thermodynamics.
-Other types of injector may use other pressurised motive fluids such as air.

 Depending on the application, an injector can also take the form of an eductor-jet pump, a water eductor or an aspirator.
 An ejector operates on similar principles to create a vacuum feed connection for braking systems etc.